This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 if your blood oxygen level is lower than it should be.
 You may get oxygen through a mask placed over your nose and mouth or through small tubes placed in your nostrils.
 Ask your healthcare provider before you take off the mask or oxygen tubing.

-This is a special IV catheter or tube.
+is an IV catheter or tube.
 It is put into a large vein (blood vessel) near your collarbone, in your neck, or in your groin.
-The groin is the area where your abdomen meets your upper leg.
 Other central lines, such as a PICC, may be put into your arm.
 You may need a central line to receive medicines or IV fluids that need to be given through a big vein.
 You may need a central line if it is hard for healthcare providers to insert a regular IV.
-Also, a central line may stay in longer than a regular IV can.
+A central line can also stay in longer than a regular IV can.
 Some central lines may also be used to take blood samples.

 - Diuretics are given to decrease excess fluid that collects in a part of your body, such as your legs.
 Diuretics can also remove excess fluid from around your heart or lungs and decrease your blood pressure.
 It is often called water pills.
 You will urinate more often when you take this medicine.

 - Heart medicine may be given to strengthen or regulate your heartbeat.
 It also may help your heart in other ways.
 Talk with your healthcare provider to find out the name of your heart medicine.

 - Vasodilators may improve your blood flow by making the blood vessels in your heart and lungs wider.
 This may decrease the pressure in your blood vessels and improve your symptoms.

 - Blood thinners help prevent clots from forming in the blood.
 Blood thinners make it more likely for you to bleed or bruise.
 Use an electric razor and soft toothbrush to help prevent bleeding.

 - Heart monitor: This is also called an ECG or EKG.
 Sticky pads placed on your skin record your heart's electrical activity.